-58 Performance Indicators Report (Period 8)
+58. Performance Indicator Report 2022/23 (Period 8)

-Rob Atkins, Interim Head of Performance, Intelligence and Partnerships was welcomed to his first meeting of the Commission
+Rob Atkins, Interim Head of Performance, Intelligence and Partnerships was welcomed to his first meeting of the Commission summary of the performance of Council services and further detail including trend lines and exception reports.

 The Scrutiny Commission considered a report of the Assistant Chief Executive which provided an update on the Council's performance across a wide range of services, as measured by performance indicators.
-The report provided a summary of the performance of Council services and further detail including trend lines and exception reports.
+The report provided a